beatt83/jose-swift/README.md

 ## Contributing
 Contributions to the library are welcome.
 Please ensure that your contributions adhere to the Jose standards and add value to the existing functionalities.

+## Acknowledgments

+Special thanks to the [`swift-jose`](https://github.com/proxyco/swift-jose) repository by [Zsombor Szabo](https://github.com/zssz) for serving as an inspiration for this project.
+I have adopted parts of the `JWK` implementation and several test vectors from their work, which have been instrumental in shaping aspects of this library.
+Their contributions to the open-source community are sincerely appreciated.

 ## License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.